markostanimirovic/juliette/README.md

 Juliette is a reactive state management library inspired by [NgRx](https://ngrx.io/).
-It reduces Redux boilerplate, eliminates reducer's conditional branching, simplifies the configuration and introduces NgRx architecture into the framework-agnostic world.
+It reduces Redux boilerplate, eliminates reducer's conditional branching, simplifies the configuration and introduces NgRx-like architecture into the framework-agnostic world.
 Juliette is a TypeScript friendly library and can be used in Angular, React or any JavaScript application.

 ### Reduced Boilerplate Without Conditional Branching